anon-blue/anon.blue/README.txt

 jlllllllnnnn010100101010101001010010101010101010101010101010 well and has access to firearms.
 He is a violent felon!
 Please alert the policehiyppppoopppooop
   Jamie Lee Pierce cbcbcbcvbcbcfdfyh, His Current Address: 318 Mcglone Lane Flem ingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his ow n wadddddaaaawoshizhangwuyxiangjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjkk1234567890-=12 34567891011121314151617181920212223242522627282930313233343536373839404142434445 46474849505152535455565758596061626364656667686970717273747576777879808182838485
+Wanted for sururuurii sister and his ow n wadddddaaaawoshizhangwuyxiangjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjkk1234567890-=12 34567891011121314151617181920212223242522627282930313233343536373839404142434445 46474849505152535455565758596061626364656667686970717273747576777879808182838485